 1. Use storage options you already have.

 Okay, duh.
-But seriously, use whatever containers you have around the house.
+But seriously, use whatever containers and/or storage units you have around the house.
 I had a bunch of these green bins hanging around in different places around the house.

 I swapped out a few of these with other random containers (no idea why we have so many of those clear plastic bins but they sure come in handy!) so I could use four of the same green bins to organize the craft closet.